Bike loop, fort history, harbor views

 Downtown is part of the value

-Mackinac works because the island's historic center can carry an afternoon or evening on its own, shops, porches, harbor views, and one unhurried dinner all count as real trip value here.
+Mackinac has an easy rhythm because the island's historic center can carry an afternoon or evening on its own, shops, porches, harbor views, and one unhurried dinner all count as real trip value here.